What is ExpressRoute?

 Can I change the bandwidth of an ExpressRoute circuit?

-Yes.
-You can increase the bandwidth of an ExpressRoute circuit without having to tear it down.
-You will have to follow up with your connectivity provider to ensure that they update the throttles within their networks to support the bandwidth increase.
-You will however not be able to reduce the bandwidth of an ExpressRoute circuit.
-Having to lower the bandwidth will mean a tear down and recreation of an ExpressRoute circuit.
+You will also have to follow up with your connectivity provider to ensure that they update the throttles within their networks to support the bandwidth increase.
+You cannot, however, reduce the bandwidth of your ExpressRoute circuit.
+You have to create a new ExpressRoute circuit with lower bandwidth and delete the old circuit.

 How do I change the bandwidth of an ExpressRoute circuit?

-You can update the bandwidth of the ExpressRoute circuit using the update dedicated circuit API and PowerShell cmdlet.
+You can update the bandwidth of the ExpressRoute circuit using the Azure portal, REST API, PowerShell, or Azure CLI.

 What is ExpressRoute premium?